The rigidity of dimension estimate for holomorphic functions on K\"ahler manifolds: Introduction

 \subsection{Acknowledgments}

 The authors would like to thank Gang Liu and Kewei Zhang for useful discussions.
 The first-named author was partially supported by National Key R\&D Program of China 2024YFA1014800 and 2023YFA1009900, and NSFC grants 12471052 and 12271008.
-The second-named author was partially supported by National Key R\&D Program of China 2023YFA1009900 and 2024YFA1014800, and NSFC grant 12471052.
+The second-named author was partially supported by National Key R\&D Program of China 2023YFA1009900 and NSFC grant 12271008.
+The third- and fourth-named authors were partially supported by National Key R\&D Program of China 2023YFA1009900 and 2024YFA1014800, and NSFC grant 12471052.